 Example of an organization meeting the electronic filing requirement: If a tax-exempt organization having $10 million in total assets has 245 employees, it must file Form 990 electronically because each Form W-2 and quarterly Form 941 is considered a separate return.
 Therefore, the organization in this example would file a total of 250 returns (245 W-2s, four 941s, and one 990).

-In addition, the controlled group provisions that apply to taxable corporations do not apply to tax-exempt organizations in this context.
+The controlled group provisions that apply to taxable corporations do not apply to tax-exempt organizations in this context.
 Thus, the 250 return threshold is determined by reporting entity only.